eclipse-openj9/openj9-docs/docs/gc.md

 With the `balanced` policy, a global GC cycle is sometimes required in addition to the global mark operations and partial GC cycle.
 This global GC cycle is rare, occurring only in very tight memory conditions when other GC cycles cannot free enough memory on the heap.

-Most objects are easily contained within the minimum region size of 512 KB.
-However, to support large arrays, which cannot be contained in a region, the `balanced` GC policy uses an *arraylet* representation in the heap.
+Before the 0.53.0 release, to support large arrays, which cannot be contained in a region, the `balanced` GC policy used an *arraylet* representation in the heap.
+With arraylets, JNI access to array data might involve reconstituting arraylets as contiguous arrays, which can significantly slow down processing.
 For more information about structure and layout, see [Arraylets](allocation.md#arraylets).

-:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** With arraylets, JNI access to array data might involve reconstituting arraylets as contiguous arrays, which can significantly slow down processing.
+From the 0.53.0 release onwards, the arraylets are no longer used in the `balanced` GC policy.
+All array's data are contiguous, but now if larger than a region size, the array's data are stored into a separate area.
+That area, the *Offheap*, is a few times larger than the main heap to prevent fragmentation, but it is only committed for the live arrays currently stored there.
+While increase of virtual address space will be observed, the total amount of committed memory (resident) will typically stay the same or increase marginally.

 To learn about the default heap size and the tuning options that can be used with the `balanced` policy, see [`-Xgcpolicy:balanced`](xgcpolicy.md#balanced-defaults-and-options).